withaspirit/Elevator-Simulation/README.md

   <summary>Installation</summary>

   #### Eclipse:
+These instructions work with as of Eclipse version [4.22.0](https://projects.eclipse.org/projects/eclipse/releases/4.22.0).
   1. Download the ZIP file for the project.
 (In GitHub, found under "Code" button).
   2. Extract the ZIP file.
 Remember where you put the extracted folder.
   3. Open Eclipse.
 In the upper left corner, select File -> Import -> Maven -> Existing Maven Project.
 Click "Next" to continue.